Should you include interests on your CV?

 If you do anything related to your current or chosen career path then these are also worth mentioning under a hobbies and interests section.
 This is especially true if you are looking to change sectors as you can demonstrate your existing knowledge in the field.
 If you are looking to get into a support role and already do 3rd line support for friends and family, tell people about it.

 If you want to include your hobbies, there might be the temptation to make some up.
 That would be a very bad idea though, you don’t want to be discussing your love of campanology if you don’t know what it is!
-It would be sod’s law that the obscure hobby you’ve chosen turns out to be your interviewer’s favorite past-time.
+It would be sod’s law that the obscure hobby you’ve chosen turns out to be your interviewer’s favourite past-time.
 I’m reminded of an advert where someone was at an interview and cited an interest in ornithology, followed by a shot of him running down the street in a chicken costume!

 So, why wouldn’t you include your interests on your CV then?
 Well if they are the commonly cited reading, socialising, going to the cinema etc probably best not to include them in that format.
 They won’t add anything to your application.
 If you do want to include ones like these, why not add a bit more detail, lover of graphic novels or attending coding events.